 Hip pain can severely disrupt your life and mobility.
-It can cause poor sleep, constant pain, reduced mobility and activity, and ultimately reduce your quality of life.
-If persistent hip pain is affecting your life and you’ve been diagnosed with a joint condition such as osteoarthritis, you may be a candidate for Total Hip Replacement surgery at Clearpoint Health Network in Ontario or Calgary, Canada.
+It can cause poor sleep, constant pain, reduced mobility and activity, and ultimately impact your quality of life.
+If you are suffering from persistent hip pain and have been diagnosed with a joint condition such as osteoarthritis, you may be a candidate for Total Hip Replacement surgery at Clearpoint Health Network in Ontario or Calgary, Canada.

-What is a Total Hip Replacement surgery and how will it help my symptoms?
+What is a Total Hip Replacement and how will it help my symptoms?

 Read More: 5 Ways to Care for Your Joints

 Before surgery, our surgeons use X-rays to size the joint and choose the components (Zimmer Biomet implants) that best replicate the damaged hip.
 They perform the surgery using the latest intraoperative surgical navigation technology such as the Intellijoint HIP.
 This surgeon-controlled 3D navigation system provides real-time, intraoperative measurements for fast, easy, and accurate implant alignment of the following:

 I’m interested in undergoing a Total Hip Replacement.
 How can I get started?